 - 1/2 bunch fresh thyme (about 6 sprigs)

-- 1 tsp black pepper (OMIT FOR AIP)
+- 1 teaspoon black pepper (OMIT FOR AIP)

-- 2 tbsp coconut oil or avocado oil
+- 2 tablespoons coconut oil or avocado oil

 - 5 cups chicken stock (or other quality bone broth)